HOTSONHONET/Counting-Vehicle/README.md

 A vehicle count model that takes an input of the path of the video and two coordinates (these coordinates are used to create a line you have to count the vehicles crossing this line) using YOLO.

-# How to use it ?
+# How to install dependecies ?

 * Install [python 3.7+](https://www.python.org/downloads/release/python-378/)
 * Open a terminal and type in the below command to install **virtualenv** module